SDGforskning/sdg-strings/SDG12_query_action_WoS.md

 - reducing the risks of chemicals and hazardous wastes to human health or the environment (phrase 4)
 - reducing unsustainable management of chemicals and waste (phrase 5)

 UN topic page for *Chemicals and waste* (<a id="chemicals">[UN Topics Chemicals and waste](#f10)</a>) and UNEP *Global Chemicals and Waste Indicator Review Document* (<a id="UNEPchemicals">[UNEP, 2021, p.
 65](#f11)</a>) as well as *Basel Convention Annex VIII* (<a id="UNEPBasel">[UNEP Basel Convention](#f12)</a>) and UNEP webpage *Persistent Organic Pollutants (POPs) and Pesticides* (<a id="UNEPPOPs">[UNEP POPs](#f17)</a>) were used as a source for terms and definitions.
 Some chemicals were also found from the Finnish Food Authority Chemical webpages https://www.ruokavirasto.fi/en/themes/risk-assessment/risk-assessment-of-food-safety/chemistry/.
-The indicators for 12.4 emphesise hazardous wastes and chemicals.
+The indicators for 12.4 emphasise hazardous wastes and chemicals.
 For this reason the focus is on terms for hazardous chemicals (e.g. POPs) and household wastes (paints, polish, cleaning products, engine oil).

 Some specifying terms for wastes were found from the UN topic page for *Chemicals and waste* (<a id="chemicals">[UN Topics Chemicals and waste](#f10)</a>) and specifying terms for waste management from the UNEP *Global Chemicals and Waste Indicator Review Document* (<a id="UNEPchemicals">[UNEP, 2021](#f11)</a>).

 #### Phrase 1

-The aim of this phrase is to find research about promoting sustainable management of chemicals and plastic thoughout their lifecycle, and about research promoting international agreements on chemical management.
+The aim of this phrase is to find research about promoting sustainable management of chemicals and plastic thoughout their life cycle, and about research promoting international agreements on chemical management.
 The elements of the phrase are *action + sustainable + management + chemicals / international agreements*.

 International agreements included in the phrase are mentioned on the UN topic page for *Chemicals and waste* (<a id="chemicals">[UN Topics Chemicals and waste](#f10)</a>).